CultureAsData-UIUC/is310-fall-2024-group-1/final-project-submission/final-data-essay.md

 We chose 2011 as the dividing point because Adobe Flash Player 11 was released that year, introducing the first stage 3D and improved 3D rendering capabilities.
 We chose to analyze dress-up games because we thought they would be a good window into the subconscious biases presented to children and because we all played dress-up games multiple times as kids.

-Although we previously referenced the Flashpoint Archive API in earlier checkpoints, we discovered that Flashpoint does not have any public API, and that the script that was originally written does not work (see .py file labeled `api`).
+Although we previously referenced the Flashpoint Archive API in earlier checkpoints, we discovered that __Flashpoint does not have any public API__, and that the script that was originally written does not work (see .py file labeled `api`).
 We originally intended to use an API to enrich our dataset with additional metadata, this approach did not work due to the lack of a publicly available API for Flashpoint games.
 As a result, we relied on manual data collection and verification using our controlled vocabulary and search strategies.

 This approach allowed us to maintain consistency and transparency in our dataset, ensuring that our findings accurately reflect trends in dress-up games before and after 2011.